patriceckhart/docker-neos/README.md

 ## patriceckhart/docker-neos ##
-Neos CMS 🐳 docker image based on Alpine linux with nginx + php-fpm 8.3 🚀, packing everything needed for development and production usage of Neos.
+Neos CMS 🐳 docker image based on Alpine linux with nginx + php-fpm 8.4 🚀, packing everything needed for development and production usage of Neos.

 #### The image does a few things: ####
-Automatically install and provision a Neos CMS website or a Neos Flow application, based on environment vars documented below.
+Automatically provision a Neos CMS website or a Neos Flow application, based on environment vars documented below.
 Pack a few useful things like git, redis, ...

 ### Usage ###
 This image supports following environment variable for automatically configuring Neos at container startup: